WeegeeNumbuh1/FlightGazer/README.md

   - Fun fact: I used the same font from the above project for FlightGazer
 - This [All About Circuits Article](https://www.allaboutcircuits.com/projects/track-overhead-flights-raspberry-pi-zero-w-software-defined-radio/) from 2017
   - Uses all the same core components that this project relies on at a surface-level: FlightAware's API (the older `Firehose` one), `dump1090`, `rgbmatrix`
-- [Planefence](https://github.com/sdr-enthusiasts/docker-planefence), a logger for all the planes that flyby your location
+- [Planefence](https://github.com/sdr-enthusiasts/docker-planefence), a logger for all the aircraft that flyby your location
   - Inspired the functionality of the stats file FlightGazer writes out

 ## 🎖️ Highlights Across Media